DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 HTTP Status 200
 ```

-See the annex [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.
+See [HTTP Status Code](#http-status-code) for the list with all HTTP status codes possibly returned by the API.

 ### Modify day of Recurrence

-To modify the day of recurrence, just do a Put as the example.
+To modify the day of recurrence, just do a PUT as in the example.

-<aside class="notice"><strong>Rule:</strong> If the new day informed is after the current day, we will update the recurrence day with effect on the next recurrence.
-E.g.: Today is day 5, and the next recurrence is day 05/25.
-When I upgrade to day 10, the date of the next recurrence will be day 05/10.
-If the new day reported is before the current day, we will update the recurrence day, but this will only take effect after the next recurrence is successfully performed.
-E.g.: Today is day 5, and the next recurrence is day 05/25.
-When I upgrade to day 3, the date of the next recurrence will remain on 05/25, and after it performs, the next one will be scheduled for day 06/03.
-If the new informed day is before the current day, but the next recurrence is in another month, we will update the recurrence day with effect on the next recurrence.
-E.g.: Today is day 5, and the next recurrence is day 09/25.
-When I upgrade to day 3, the next recurrence date will be 09/03</aside>
+When changing the day of recurrence, consider the following rules for executing the update in the API:

+1) If the new day entered is after the current day, we will update the day of the recurrence with effect on the next recurrence.
+Ex.: Today is May 5 and the next recurrence is May 25.
+When updated to the 10th, the next recurrence date will be the on May 10.

+2) If the new day entered is before the current day, we will update the day of the recurrence, but this will only take effect after the next recurrence is successfully executed.
+Ex.: Today is May 5 and the next recurrence is May 25.
+When updated to the 3rd, the date of the next recurrence will remain on May 25.
+After its execution, the next recurrence will be scheduled for June 3.

+3) If the new day entered is before the current day, but the next recurrence is in another month, we will update the day of the recurrence with effect on the next recurrence.
+Ex.: Today is May 5 and the next recurrence is September 25.
+When updated to the 3rd, the date of the next recurrence will be September 3.

 #### Request